 We will see drones replacing some human jobs but these are most likely to be the dangerous one, or the ones that are difficult to get to, and the ones that can be engineered to do more cheaply, safely and productively.

-Narratives are incredibly important for making sense of the human-technology interfaces, and it is with speculative narratives in science fiction, fantasy and other genres of fiction and popular cultures that we exorcise our daemons and entertain our fantasies.
+Dronestories are incredibly important for making sense of the human-technology interfaces, and it is with speculative narratives in science fiction, fantasy and other genres of fiction and popular cultures that we exorcise our daemons and entertain our fantasies.

 We require specular narratives like colonising Mars with robots, drones and droids so that we don’t settle for Amazon delivery drones.

 So we don’t just get imperial probe droids but astromechs as well.